 4. Christmas Movie Marathon

-Host a low-key Christmas party that involves binging on favorite holiday flicks.
-Be sure to preview them ahead of time—and to have the proper permissions in place.
+Host a low-key event that involves binging on favorite holiday flicks.
+Preview movies ahead of time, and obtain the proper permissions.

 5. Wrap Party

-Invite teens to get their gift-wrapping done as a group.
-Better yet, have teens offer to help wrap presents for parents of young children.
+Next up: Invite teens to get their gift-wrapping done together.
+Better yet, have teens offer to wrap presents for parents of young children.
 Or teens can host a children’s ministry Christmas party while parents shop and wrap gifts on their own.

 6. Christmas Photo Ops

-Set up photo props so you can take holiday photos of your youth group members.
-Once you have a snapshot worth keeping, let kids get silly with their cameras.
+Set up photo props so you can take holiday photos of youth group members.
+After you have a snapshot worth keeping, let kids get silly with their cameras.

 7. Christmas Scavenger Hunt